ebayShopper/ESSV3/README.md

 	#include "spawn\dialogs.hpp"
 	```

 3. Put the \spawn\ folder and stringtable.xml in your mission root.
+For vanilla DayZMod put the \custom\ folder in your mission root too.

 4. In `dayz_server\compile\server_playerSetup.sqf` find <code>PVCDZ_plr_Login2 = [_worldspace,_state,_randomKey];</code> Change to: